 - Whisk the buttermilk and eggs together.
 Dip the floured pork into the wash.
 Dredge in flour again and season with salt and pepper.

-- Fry pork slices in ½ inch of oil over medium heat, about three minutes per side, or until golden brown.
+- Fry pork slices in ½ inch of oil over medium heat, about 3 minutes per side, or until golden brown.
 Drain on wire racks or paper towels.

-Slow cooker or crock pot cooking is handy for a couple of reasons.
+A slow cooker or Crock-Pot cooking is handy for a couple of reasons.
 One is that you can put it on in the morning and forget about it until it’s ready.
 Another is that you can add veggies and potatoes in with the pork and have a complete meal that cooks together.

 - 1 pork tenderloin